Razbolt/Action_Recognition/README.md

  At the end you can see the results in test/result folder with classification report, confusion matrix with accuracy score.
 Also its include everything in logger as alternative.

+## INFERENCE NOTEBOOK

+If you want to test the results of the video by small sample.
+Please check the ```INM705_INFERENCE.ipynb``` file.
+It has same instructions and easier to follow.
+It will help you to understand what is happening inside models.

+If you have anything to learn more please send an email to: erdem-baha.arslan@city.ac.uk